Twelve years in love, eight years official

 Two years later, we stood in a dive bar in Springfield, Missouri.
 I had a diamond ring in my pocket that I planned to spring on her a week later.
 I had already been looking at antler wedding rings and been thinking about potential wedding venues in anticipation of her answer.
 Plied with Corona and Jager–a romantic cocktail if there ever was one–I was like I’ve always been: unable to control myself.
 Even though the moment was horrible (the bar singer was singing “How Do You Say Fuck You In Spanish?”), I let it happen.
 I asked her to marry me.
 She said yes, and I was honestly surprised.

 We spent the next two years wandering from Missouri, to Mississippi, to South Carolina.
 By the time we reached the Palmetto State, we had a dog named Scoop and no wedding rings.
+Sure, we’d considered some moissanite rings, some diamond rings, so many different kinds, but still we hadn’t chosen one.
 Finally, on this day in 2000, we stood on the Eastern Continental Divide and said we would.

 I have lived a fortunate life.
 In spite of my aimless ways and wanderlust, my life has settled on a direction I couldn’t have planned so well.
 I owe most of it to the woman I call my wife.
 There are few people who would put up with so much, expect so little, and give back more than they’re getting.
 I have not been a perfect husband.
 I’ve been a bad one at times.
 It’s taken me eight years to realize how much I owe her.